NIKKAS29/animation/index.md

 ## Optimization
-The standard android frame animation is more suit for small animations with less images, so it won't lead to OutOfMemoryError while keep the animation fluent; As to MockFrameAnimation, we decode image dynamically and exert as little pressure as possible on system memory.
+The standard android frame animation is more suit for small animations with less images, so it won't lead to OutOfMemoryError while keep the animation fluent; As to lazy frameAnimation, we decode image dynamically and exert as little pressure as possible on system memory.
 These can increase the pressure on CPU, so we allow developer to set the cache size for the new balance between memory and CPU.
 The more we cache, the less we need to decode.